 Even if you have been extra careful, the itch-causing oil in poison ivy can remain on unwashed clothing for up to two years.
 Fortunately, taking care of poison ivy exposed laundry is simple.

 Poison ivy, as well as poison oak and poison sumac, produces a resin called urushiol.
-This clear, sticky, oily resin can trigger immunologic responses that usually lead to a rash.
-Urushiol is found in every part of the poison ivy plant throughout the year and can remain active on dead and dried plants for 2-5... years.
+Urushiol is found in every part of the poison ivy plant throughout the year and can remain active on dead and dried plants for up to 2 years.

 If your clothes have been exposed to poison ivy, don't rub against other people, fabrics (like the sofa or car seats) or touch the outside of your clothing with bare skin.
 And, if you used gloves to pull out poison ivy plants, don't touch exposed skin or eyes with the gloves until they are washed.